 When it’s time to decide on your data room setup, take a few minutes to plan ahead so you don’t find yourself making changes and reorganizing your workspaces later.
 Setting up a data room only takes ten minutes, and Caplinked’s Quick Start tour will show you everything you need to know.
 However, here are ten tips to keep in mind before you get started.

-1. Creating Folders and Uploading Files
+1. Creating Folders and Uploading Sensitive Files

-The first thing to do when you create a VDR workspace is to create a main folder.
-This is the folder that will store all of your other folders and your files.
-How you organize your folders is up to you.
-However, you should take some time to plan it out before you start uploading.
 A few minutes spent organizing will save you, your employees, your partners and clients countless hours searching for things they need over the next year.
 If you could use a hand understanding what file organization system will work best for you, you can check out our guide to implementing file structure and naming conventions across your organization’s data.

 As soon as you create an account in Caplinked, you will be taken directly to the “Files” page, where you’re invited to create a main folder.
 There are several ways to organize your files, depending on your organization’s needs and the number of files you will be securing in your VDR.